Problems in the Tank

 A 2012-2022 study determined that 865 million farmed salmon have died in mass die-offs in the last decade due to aquaculture practices and technologies.

 It’s the same old fish story, replayed over and over.
-When any life form is placed in crowded unsanitary conditions, and genetically modified, it becomes a disaster in-the-making, for generations to come.
+When any life form is placed in crowded unsanitary conditions, and genetically modified, it becomes a pre-medicated disaster, for generations to come.

 In today’s fish-eat-fish world, you either take or you get taken.”
 Productivity runs economies!
 The result?
 Wild caught fish are harder and harder to find.
-Thus, commercially-farmed, diseased fish will be served up at restaurants, and at home until none are left.
+Thus, commercially-farmed, diseased fish will be served up at restaurants, and at home.

 You’d think cooking would destroy the parasites.
 But destroying the nematodes at 145 degrees is like cooking a burger well-done. – Harold McGee, Food and Cooking, 2016